ChrisWiegman/chriswiegman.com/content/posts/2014-08-04-nams-some-thoughts-on-a-new-experience.md

 The open-source world is great.
 Information and software flow without expectation of a return on investment directly from the act of sharing itself.
 For example, most WordCamp speakers are excited to be there to help someone else learn a lesson they’ve been forced to study themselves while at the same time talking about the latest lessons and techniques over a few meals and other networking opportunities.

 Conferences don’t have to always be like this.
-People attend conferences as an investment of their time with hopes of a return, a fact that many developers who aren’t trying to meet client deadlines&nbsp;often miss resulting in an atmosphere at WordCamps of “sharing” with little regard for why or how such sharing can help us in the future.
+People attend conferences as an investment of their time with hopes of a return, a fact that many developers who aren’t trying to meet client deadlines often miss resulting in an atmosphere at WordCamps of “sharing” with little regard for why or how such sharing can help us in the future.

 NAMS is different.
 Here instructors invest their time with the full expectation that those in the audience are looking to not use their fancy new software tool but to use leverage such a tool to the tune of a hefty monetary return.
 From affiliate marketing to consulting and more people at NAMS are here to make money and help each other make money in one of the friendliest environments I’ve ever seen.